 Work classification descriptions for laborers: Minnesota Rules 5200.1101

 Work classification descriptions for special crafts: Minnesota Rules 5200.1102

-Compilation of prevailing wage regulations in book format for purchase from Minnesota's Bookstore
+A compilation of prevailing wage regulations in book format can be purchased from Minnesota's Bookstore.